- How to Book an El Nido Island Hopping Tour

 El Nido is a municipality on the northernmost part of Palawan Island, Philippines.
 This municipality sits on Bacuit Bay and is made up of more than 40 islands and islets aside from the main fishing town.
 Despite its remote location, El Nido is considered one of the most beautiful places in the world and a highlight of many Philippine tour packages.

-El Nido is home to not only gorgeous white sand beaches, which are some of the best beaches in the Philippines, and incredible marine ecosystems for Philippines diving, but also several giant limestone karsts jutting from the sea.
+El Nido is home to not only gorgeous white sand Palawan beaches, which are some of the best beaches in the Philippines, and incredible marine ecosystems for Philippines diving, but also several giant limestone karsts jutting from the sea.
 It is those limestone karsts that give El Nido its iconic seascape.
-Multiple top online publications have hailed El Nido as one of the best destinations in the world that's why it's also one of the top tourist spots in the Philippines.
+Multiple top online publications have hailed El Nido as one of the best destinations in the world that's why it's also one of the top tourist spots in the Philippines, especially for couples on their honeymoon in the Philippines.

 You may pre-book your island hopping tour in El Nido with an accredited tour operator and guide.
 Several El Nido tours are available on prominent travel booking websites like Guide to the Philippines.
 Another way to secure an island tour is to book it through your hotel.
 Some Philippine luxury resorts operating in El Nido include island tours in their offered packages.